slimndap/jeero/readme.txt

 * Welcome Jeero!

 == Upgrade Notice ==

 = 1.4 =
+* Improvements to the Theater for WordPress and the Events Schedule WordPress Plugin imports.

+= 1.4 =
 * Makes it possible to set if title, description and featured image should be overwritten after each import to the Theater for WordPress plugin.